It’s been around 6 months since the announcement of lockdown, followed by different phases of unlocking.

 How quarantine Effected mental health?

-As mentioned above, the quarantine and isolation period has and is affecting people in more ways than one could have ever imagined.
+As mentioned above, the quarantine and isolation period is affecting people in more ways than one could have ever imagined.
 This is mainly due to the fact that none of us endured or experienced such a situation in the past or remotely anticipated something like this could ever happen.

 - This quarantine or the abrupt disruption of the social movement has forced people to stay at home or completely isolate themselves from meeting or being next to another person.
 While this is an effective way to minimize the spread, it took its toll on mental health.